jt151077/gcp-streaming-chargingstations/README.md

 # gcp-streaming-chargingstations
-Simple ELT example using Pub/Sub, DataFlow, BigQuery and GeoViz.
+Simple ELT example using Pub/Sub, BigQuery and GeoViz.
 The example uses car charging stations data, which is complemented with fictive charger status.

 ## Overall architecture